Math symbol insertion

 This is a physical hardware keyboard with printed math symbols on the keys.
 It is not a virtual keyboard, equation renderer, note app, or typesetting system.

-Why Word insertion feels slower than typing
+Why menu-based insertion feels slower than typing

 You leave the sentence, open the menu, find the symbol, and return to the document.